 Foot Pain Helped Me Get Diagnosed With AxSpa!

-When we think about foot pain, we often don’t think of it being a common AxSpa symptom, but for me this was one the main symptoms that started to put the puzzle pieces of AxSpa symptoms together and that eventually led to my diagnosis!
+When we think about foot pain, we often don’t think of it being a common axial spondyloarthritis symptom.
+For me, this was one the main symptoms that started to put the puzzle pieces of AxSpa symptoms together and eventually led to my diagnosis!

 It started several years ago

 My foot pain started a few years ago.
-Each morning when I was finally able to sit up in bed, and get my feet planted on the floor I would feel this INTENSE pain in both feet.
-It truly felt like my feet (especially my right foot) had broken bones, or had a trash truck drive over them while I slept.
+Each morning when I was finally able to sit up in bed and get my feet planted on the floor, I felt INTENSE pain.
+It truly felt like my feet, especially the right, had broken bones or a trash truck drove over them while I slept.

 At times, I limped